netbox-community/netbox-zero-to-hero/modules/8-what-about-virtualization/8-what-about-virtualization.md

 ## Summary
 In this module you have learned how NetBox models Virtualization, including Cluster Types, Clusters, Platforms, VM's and VM Interfaces.
 You also learned how to model network services and associate them with devices or VM's, and specific IP addresses.

+In [Module 9: Powering Up!](../9-powering-up/9-powering-up.md) you will learn how NetBox models facility power as discrete power panels and feeds.
+You will also learn how to add Power Distribution Units (PDUs) to supply power to individual devices.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Zero to Hero channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
 If you aren't already a member then you can sign up for free [here](https://netdev.chat/).